canihavethisone/cis_security_hardening_windows/README.md

 ## Description

 **Windows** CIS controls and other resources are applied using registry, security policy, audit policy, optional local group policy (for HKCU controls), execs and dependency modules.
+It also defines a Windows log file exclusively for Puppet (EventLog\Puppet\Puppet\EventMessageFile).

 This module uses a custom **windows** facts hash leveraging wmi, as reading the registry is unreliable for Windows 11 (and predicted for future versions).